Fresh Pear Pie

 A delicious pear pie made with fresh Bosc pears

 Form the pie crust into the pie plate.
 Trim, or fold the excess dough under.
-Add the filling to the pie plate, and flute the pie crust edges.

 Mix flour, and brown sugar until combined.
 Work in cubed butter until crumbly.
 I use my hands, but you can also use a pastry cutter.